-The exposure of law and accounting firms threatening their very existence from Cyber Crime has never been greater.
+The exposure to law and accounting firms threatening their very existence from Cyber Crime has never been greater.
 Questions you need to answer is that if you have the things that cyber criminals want, do you have insurance coverage to protect you in cases where cyber criminals take?

 Information that cybercriminals want: